pawod/MigrationContainer/README.md

 ## License

 This project is published under the GPL 3.0 License.
 The obligatory files are located in the repository's root.
-For a short description of this license see [this page](https://choosealicense.com/licenses/gpl-3.0/).
+For a short description of that license see [this page](https://choosealicense.com/licenses/gpl-3.0/).